-Welcome to our aletheia & phos ‘Meet Our Muse’ series, where we take a look inside the world of some of our favourite creatives and uncover what makes them tick.
+Welcome to our Aletheia & Phos ‘Meet Our Muse’ series, where we take a look inside the world of some of our favourite creatives and uncover what makes them tick.

 First up; Yasmin Suteja.

-She’s the face of our latest collection Saudade and one of Australia’s most promising young creatives and style influencers.
+She’s the face of our collection Saudade and one of Australia’s most promising young creatives and style influencers.
 Her talents extend further than your average 25-year-old; she’s a photographer, a talent agent, a stylist and the creative director of Culture Machine – one of the country’s most influential creative agencies.

-Despite her impressive list of accolades Yasmin is as down-to-earth as they come.
+Despite her impressive list of accolades, Yasmin is as down-to-earth as they come.
 Her passion and creativity is not only inspiring – it’s infectious.

 Yas is a woman doing things her way, she's a force to be reckoned with on the work front and she’s got fashion sass.
-Her flair and edgy tom-boy style stands out amongst the same-same ensembles that blur our social feeds daily.
+Her flair and edgy tom-boy style stand out amongst the same-same ensembles that blur our social feeds daily.